 He was one of the founding members of the National Academic Advising Association (NACADA) and served as its President for two terms.
 He currently serves as a Senior Editor of the NACADA Journal and regularly provides other services to NACADA.

-Dr. Grites has written over 75 journal articles, book chapters, and professional reports; he has delivered more than 150 conference presentations; and he has conducted faculty development workshops and academic advising program reviews on over 100 campuses.
-He has served on the Absecon Board of Education for over 30 years.
+Dr. Grites has written over 50 journal articles, books and chapters, and professional reports; he has delivered more than 100 conference presentations; and he has conducted faculty development workshops and academic advising program reviews on over 100 campuses.
+He has served on the Absecon Board of Education for over 35 years.

 Tom earned his B.S. and M.S. degrees from Illinois State University and his Ph.D. from the University of Maryland.
-Both institutions have awarded him their distinguished Alumni Awards, and he was inducted into the College of Education Hall of Fame at Illinois State in October 2007.
-Tom was recognized with a Transfer Champion award at the 2015 conference of the National Institute for the Study of Transfer Students.
+Both institutions have awarded him distinguished Alumni Awards, and he was inducted into the College of Education Hall of Fame at Illinois State in October 2007.
+He was also named a Transfer Champion in 2015 by the National Institute for the Study of Transfer Students.